lyssphacker/ideas/computing-is-in-real-trouble.md

 Picture that fits our code is a slum, particularly the web, but basically it is all rather slum-like.
 There is no large sense of architecture of any kind, things are tacked in there, urban renewal bulldozes some stuff out, but just leaves some stuff lying around.

 #### Alan Kay, [Is “Software Engineering” an Oxymoron?](https://pdfs.semanticscholar.org/6c8d/f2c143c93290bcaa8338992a14aa7ac3369a.pdf)
+If software does “engineering” at all, it is too often at the same level as the ancient Egyptians before the invention of the arch (literally before the making of arches: architecture), who made large structures with hundreds of thousands of slaves toiling for decades to pile stone upon stone: they used weak ideas and weak tools, pretty much like most software development today.